Azure/terraform-cdk-constructs/API.md

 These include:
   - `location`: The geographic location where the scale set will be hosted (e.g., "eastus").
   - `name`: The name of the scale set, which must be unique within the resource group.
-  - `resourceGroup`: The ResourceGroup within which the scale set will be created.
+  - `resourceGroup`: Optional.
+Reference to the resource group for deployment.
   - `sku`: The size specification of the VMs (e.g., "Standard_B2s").
   - `adminUsername`: The administrator username for the VMs.
   - `adminPassword`: The administrator password for the VMs.